 The Constitution of the United States – 1st Amendment (c.
 1791)

-In producing and defending such jurisprudence humanity welcomed all beliefs and said people are to be judged based on the love found in their actions, regardless of their beliefs.
+In producing and defending such jurisprudence humanity welcomed all beliefs, allowing people to be judged based on their actions alone.

 It did not stop there.
 The idea that all persons are deserving of equal dignity and respect regardless of age, race, ethnicity, religion, gender identity, sexual orientation, etc., can not be found in any holy text of the Abrahamic religions but similar words are found in the foundational charters of many secular nations.

-Despite the fundamental truth of these ideas, what for me are also personal truths, they were not revealed by gods, or delivered by prophets, or transcribed into holy books.
+Despite the fundamental truth of these ideas, ideas which I know are love, they were not revealed by gods, or delivered by prophets, or transcribed into holy books.
 Instead they were discovered by secular society.
 Secular society led the change, by enshrining rights and freedoms under the law for all people.
 This at a time when the voices of the great religions remained unaltered from the past.
 Those religious voices which helped lead us through our moral infancy were now being questioned as we reached adolescence and gained our own voice.
 The result was that secular humanity’s voice became just as important as those of the great religions on issues of morality and love.
-In an age of sacred love, holy books form only the opening chapters of this new Book of Love.
+In our current age, holy books form only the opening chapters of this new Book of Love.
 The later chapters, just as important, have been written by secular society.

 This does not mean that sacred scripture from the past can now be ignored.
 But it does mean that such canon cannot fully prescribe how to live and love in our modern world as it must be viewed within the context of the time and place that it was written.